-Some businesses are eligible to be considered a small business and benefit from reduced fees.
-These businesses include firms with less than 1 year elapsed since their establishment, businesses whose total sales do not exceed NIS 5 million, or companies whose clearing turnover does not exceed NIS 3 million.
-Contact your bank to define your account as a "small business account."
+Some businesses are eligible to be considered a small business and as a result benefit from reduced fees.
+These businesses include firms that were established less than one year ago, businesses whose total sales do not exceed NIS 5 million, or companies whose acquiring turnover does not exceed NIS 3 million.
+Contact your bank if you would like your account to be defined as a "small business account."